 Choose All The True Statements About Oxidative Phosphorylation

 Oxidative phosphorylation, the metabolic encore to glycolysis and the citric acid cycle, stands as a testament to cellular energy efficiency.
 It's the stage where the majority of ATP—the cell's energy currency—is generated, fueling life's processes from muscle contraction to nerve impulse transmission.
-Understanding oxidative phosphorylation requires navigating its intricate dance of electron transfer, proton pumping, and ATP synthesis.
-But to truly grasp it, we must be able to identify the truths that underpin this process.
+Understanding oxidative phosphorylation requires navigating its involved dance of electron transfer, proton pumping, and ATP synthesis.
+But to truly grasp it, we must be able to identify the truths that underpin this process Most people skip this — try not to..

 The Core Principles of Oxidative Phosphorylation